KatrinaHuberJuma/js-chill-time/README.md

 Who is javascript?
 Hint: not python and not much like java, despite the name

-start from a "blank" page
+- [x] start from a "blank" page
-which functions should we study
+- [x] which functions should we study
-Syntax (js vs jquery)
+        answer: the examples form lecture slides and lecture demo code Syntax (js vs jquery)